About LEAP

 The Lincoln Extended-day Activities Program, Inc. (LEAP) is an after-school program on the campus of the Lincoln School in Lincoln, Mass., where students can play outside, do their homework, go on field trips, work on creative projects, and just hang out in a group setting under the supervision of a professional staff.

 LEAP’s on-campus location allows the program to take full advantage of the Lincoln School playgrounds and athletic fields.
-Children are escorted to any activity that takes place on campus, including Recreation Department activities, sports, music lessons, play rehearsals, Scout meetings, and language classes.
+Children are escorted to any activity that takes place on campus, including Recreation Department activities, sports, music lessons, play rehearsals, scout meetings, and language classes.

-Mission and philosophy
+Mission and Philosophy

 LEAP’s mission is to provide the children of working parents with a nurturing after-school program that offers diverse opportunities for enrichment, exploration, and development of social skills.
 Our philosophy is to contribute to the social and emotional development of the children through a recreational focus.
 Self-confidence, self-respect, and self-expression are encouraged as are responsibility, decision-making, respect for others and for the program’s materials.
 Through structured recreational activities and free choice activities, there are opportunities for socializing, unwinding and releasing energy, as well as time for doing homework.
 All activities are tailored to each child’s age, personality and skill levels.